 2. Don’t confuse a particular form of church – like “organic church” — with “the deeper journey.”
 They aren’t the same.
 In my observation, most groups that meet in homes — including so-called “organic churches” — are no deeper than most traditional churches.
 And as I’ve said thousands of times, there’s nothing magical or spiritual about meeting in a home.
 Some of the worst churches I’ve ever had the displeasure of visiting met in homes and called themselves “organic.”

 3. You can find deep Christians who want more of the Lord in the setting of the institutional church.
 They’ll usually be found in a cell group or weekly home meeting attached to the institutional church.
-But those people exist, and they exist in the institutional church.
+But those people exist, and they do exist in the institutional church.
 You just have to look for them.

-Refusing to fellowship with other Christians until you find an organic expression of the church in your town is like a young single woman who is waiting for the perfect man to come along before she accepts a date from anyone else.
+That said, refusing to fellowship with other Christians until you find an organic expression of the church in your town is like a young single woman who is waiting for the perfect man to come along before she accepts a date from anyone else.

 It’s foolish, at best.

 Develop relationships with Christians where you live.
 And keep an eye out for those who want more of the Lord.
+Seek them out, even.

 Most of my readers — who are on the deeper journey — are not part of organic churches.
 Some are leaders in traditional church world, but they are hungry and thirsty for more of Christ.
 And that’s why they read the blog, the books, and listen to the podcast.